Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Spectral distribution of the sample covariance

-To complete the lacuna of the concentration notion that does not give any information on the order of a random vector $X$, as concentrated it could be, one needs to give restrictions to the size of the quantities $\left\Vert \bar y_l\right\Vert$, $1\leq l \leq k$.
-The practical assumption that we need for our result is~:
+To complete the lacuna of the concentration notion that does not give any information on the order of a random vector $X$, as concentrated it could be, one needs to give restrictions to the size of the quantities $\left\Vert m_i\right\Vert$, $1\leq i \leq n$.
+It appears that the means $m_i$ can be of great amplitude ($\|m_i\| = O(\sqrt p)$), as long as their main direction is the same.
+We will thus decompose each $m_i$ followingly: